University Scheduling Mission Statement

 - community and other rental use of the CSUEB facilities

-The office is a resource for data collection and reporting to aid in the decisions and planning that affect facility utilization as well as accomodation of student enrollments.
+The office is a resource for data collection and reporting to aid in the decisions and planning that affect facility utilization as well as accommodation of student enrollments.

 - Academic instruction supported by the state - or under the auspices of the CSU Self-Support proviso - and Athletic events, receive the first priority for all facilities on campus.

 - Second priority goes to other regular academic activities such as Division of Continuing and International Education (DCIE).
 This category includes regular lecture classes and labs; exams and occasional class meetings in non-lecture locations (such as labs, presentation room, recital hall, etc.) that are related to an academic activity.